clydebarrow/rvstuff/README.md

 ## Getting a dish

-If you order a dish now from Starlink it will be a [].
-Starlink support says the RV plan (which allows month-by-month pausing) only supports [] and in any case currently you can't convert between residential plans and RV plans.
-However the residential plan does allow adding "Portability" which allows use of the dish anywhere in the service area (on the same continent) for an extra cost.
-You can buy () dishes second hand, and have the account transferred from the original owner, providing your service address is in an area that is active and not waitlisted.
+If you order a dish now from Starlink it will be a [], but () dishes are sometimes available second-hand - make sure if you buy one of these that the seller will transfer their account to you.
+You can enable mobility either with the RV plan or by adding "Portability" to the residential plan which allows use of the dish anywhere in the service area (on the same continent) for an extra cost.
+Starlink's plan offerings change fairly frequently so see their [support page](https://support.starlink.com/) for up-to-date information.

 ## Removing the pole and motors